DistributedComponents/disel/README.md

 Implementation and case studies of Disel, a separation-style logic for compositional verification of distributed systems.

+This code accompanies the paper entitled "Programming and Proving with Distributed Protocols" by Sergey, Wilcox and Tatlock, conditionally accepted for publication at POPL 2018.

 ## Building the Project

 A VM has been provided for your convenience and is described below.
 If